OpenDevEd/bwrap-cursor/README.md

 ## Prerequisites

+This tool is designed for Ubuntu/Linux systems.
 Before using `bcursor`, you need to have the following software installed:

   * **Cursor:** The script assumes the `cursor` executable is available at `/usr/bin/cursor`.
   * **Bubblewrap:** The core sandboxing tool.
-You can install it on most distributions via the package manager (e.g., `sudo apt install bubblewrap` on Debian/Ubuntu, `sudo dnf install bubblewrap` on Fedora).
+You can install it on most Linux distributions via the package manager (e.g., `sudo apt install bubblewrap` on Debian/Ubuntu, `sudo dnf install bubblewrap` on Fedora).
   * **coreutils:** The script uses `realpath` or `readlink` to resolve file paths, which are standard system utilities.

 ## Installation